a-b-street/abstreet/docs/design.md

 - have one struct that then contains an enum
 	- when delegating to specialized thing, can pass this unpacked thing down, right?

+Seeing lots of deadlock bugs from accepting non-leader vehicles.
+For now, switch to only considering leader vehicles, and later maybe relax to anybody following only accepted vehicles.

+Leader vehicle is a bit vague; could be leader on current queue, which is still a bit far away.

 ## Notes on determinism ##

 - serde tricks